 A dry home can lead to problems, too.
 During the winter months, the air often gets dry and it gets drier if you crank up the heat.
 To counteract this, some people use humidifiers to try and keep the air moist.
 If you have plants in rooms where a humidifier is working overtime, then you probably don’t need to water them as much.

 When you water plants, it’s often best to remove them from the saucer you keep them in and run them under a tap.
 Let the water run right through the soil and out the bottom.
 Put each plant back in the saucer and check again in about 15 minutes.
 If there’s any water sitting in the saucer, get rid of it.

 Houseplants usually come from tropical regions.
 They come in a wide variety of colors, sizes and shapes, and they can be particular about the temperature they prefer.
 Make sure you know the ideal temperature for the plants you have and keep an eye on the thermostat.
 Temperatures somewhere between 55 – 85 degrees Fahrenheit are usually good for tropical plants, but they can vary depending on the species of plant you have.

 Now is the time to prune.
 Again, this can depend on the type of plant you have, succulents tend not to need much, if any, pruning.
 However, if your indoor plants include vining plants, now is the time.

 Succulents also do not tend to need repotting, but if you have woody plants, they tend to go into dormancy during the colder months.
-Now is the time to repot woody plants so that they are ready to start budding and grow when spring comes around.
+Now is the time to re-pot woody plants so that they are ready to start budding and growing when spring comes around.

 Watch for pests

-During the winter months the increased heat from the heaters, lack of sunlight, and increased humidity because of humidifiers all can lead to pests.
+During the winter months, the increased heat from the heaters, lack of sunlight, and increased humidity because of humidifiers all can lead to pests.
 Pests like spider mites, fungus gnats, mealybugs and others.
-Be watchful of them on your plants and take steps to eliminate them when the appear.
+Be watchful of them on your plants and take steps to eliminate them when they appear.